 The concept of Multiverse or MWI

 Many believe that a parallel universe exists somewhere in the universe, at the same time and space as ours.
 This concept is known as the multiverse or “Many World Interpretation,” according to quantum mechanics.
-With this theory, many randomnesses are removed, and actions are at a distance from quantum theory and thus from all physics.
+This theory removes many randomnesses, and actions are far from quantum theory and thus from all physics.

 What am I, a small creature measuring seven spans of my own hand?
 I am enclosed in a potlike universe composed of material nature, the total material energy, false ego, ether, air, water and earth.
 And what is Your glory?
 Unlimited universes pass through the pores of Your body just as particles of dust pass through the openings of a screened window.Bhagavata Purana 10.14.11

 Time Dilation is a difference between two events as measured by observers either moving relative to each other or differently situated from a gravitational mass or masses.
 This has already been seen in the Puranas.

 Lord Brahma tells him that when Kakudmi and Revati were in Brahmaloka, 27 Chatur Yugas had already passed on ‘Prithvi, the Earth, and those candidates he presented had already passed away.
-He explains that all of his relatives, including his friends, ministers, servants, wives, armies, treasures, have vanished and that he is no longer the king and wealthy.
+He explains that his relatives, including his friends, ministers, servants, wives, armies, and treasures, have vanished and that he is no longer the king and wealthy.
 So, he should soon bestow his daughter to someone else.

 Grandiose Time Scales

 In the Vishnu Purana, the predicted age of the earth is 4.32 billion years, which is quite near to the current scientific estimation of 4.5 billion years.
 Hindu cosmology, thus, involves large numbers.
 Carl Sagan, who was very skeptical about mythology and creation, mentions in his Cosmos series:

 “It is the only religion in which the time scales correspond, no doubt, by accident, to those of modern scientific cosmology.
 Its cycles run from our ordinary day and night to a day and night of Brahma 8.64 billion years long.
 Longer than the age of the earth or the sun and about half of the time since the big bang.
 And there are much longer time scales still.”